byjg/php-rest-reference-architecture/README.md

 ### Build

-The build process will create a docker container with the PHP+NGINX and the code necessary to run your project.
+The build process will enable you create an artifact of your project.
+The "Builder" can easily turn your project inside a docker container.

 The ready to use command is: